sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   3: 0x00FB [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   4: 0x00FC [0x02] IF !(Work_Zone[9] == 0*) GOTO 0x0117
   5: 0x0104 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [7638*]:
-    → "You still here?\u0007Head to the Alzadaal Undersea Ruins and scout the area.\u007F1\u0000\u0007"
+    → "You still here?
+Head to the Alzadaal Undersea Ruins and scout the area."
   6: 0x010B [0x23] WAIT_FOR_DIALOG_INTERACTION
   7: 0x010C [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [7639*]:
-    → "This is a direct rrrequest from the Empress.\u0007If you mess this up, someone's head is gonna rrroll!\u007F1\u0000\u0007"
+    → "This is a direct rrrequest from the Empress.
+If you mess this up, someone's head is gonna rrroll!"
   8: 0x0113 [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x0114 [0x01] GOTO 0x012F
  10: 0x0117 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [7640*]:
-    → "How do ya get to the ruins?\u0007Are ya ears filled with cotton?\u007F1\u0000\u0007"
+    → "How do ya get to the ruins?
+Are ya ears filled with cotton?"
  11: 0x011E [0x23] WAIT_FOR_DIALOG_INTERACTION
  12: 0x011F [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [7641*]:
-    → "If ya can't learn to listen the first time, you'll just have to ask one of the Imperial soldiers.\u007F1\u0000\u0007"
+    → "If ya can't learn to listen the first time, you'll just have to ask one of the Imperial soldiers."
  13: 0x0126 [0x23] WAIT_FOR_DIALOG_INTERACTION
  14: 0x0127 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [7642*]:
-    → "I'm sure they'll be happy to point ya in the rrright direction.\u007F1\u0000\u0007"
+    → "I'm sure they'll be happy to point ya in the rrright direction."
  15: 0x012E [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_012F: